rvk007/Tanoshi/web/README.md

 ### Static

-This folder contains css and js files and stores all the images shown in the project.
+- This folder contains css and js files and stores all the images shown in the project.
+- After training all the inference files are downloaded to this folder.

 ### Templates